by Nils Osmar. Nov. 15, 2022. Medical Disclaimer

 Some fats have been shown to be good, or even essential, for the brain.
-These brain-healthy fats include DHA and EPA from fish or krill oil and MCT OIL from coconuts or palm.
+These brain-healthy fats include DHA and EPA from fish or krill oil – and may also include MCT oil derived from coconuts or palm.

-According to The Journal of Nutrition study DHA May Prevent Age-Related Dementia:
+According to a Journal of Nutrition study called DHA May Prevent Age-Related Dementia:

 Our recent literature review found 9 epidemiological studies associating increased fish consumption with reduced risk for dementia, including AD.
 Furthermore, 8 out of 10 studies found that higher blood (n-3) fatty acids were associated with reduced cognitive decline …